4nshuman/Foodie_chatbot/data/nlu.md

 - thanks.

 ## intent:goodbye
-- bye
+- Bye
-- goodbye
+- Goodbye
-- good bye
+- Good bye
-- stop
-- end
+- Bubye
-- farewell
+- Farewell
 - Bye bye
+- Have a good one
+- Have a great time
 - have a good one
 - thanks, good bye
 - thanks, that would be all